2022 Federal Select Agent Program

 Inspection reports play a critical role in ensuring the safety and security of work with select agents and toxins.
 Timely feedback following an inspection is essential so that the Federal Select Agent Program (FSAP) can quickly get important information back to entities, therefore allowing the entities to promptly address any identified concerns.

-The 2021 Federal Select Agent Program Inspection Report Processing Annual Summary, published in July 2022, provides an analysis of inspection report timeliness data during calendar year 2021.
-The analysis finds continued FSAP success in providing timely feedback to entities following an inspection, with nearly all final inspection reports sent to entities in 2021 within the program’s goal of 30 business days.
+The new FSAP analysis finds continued program success in providing timely feedback to entities following an inspection, with 100% of final inspection reports sent to entities in 2022 within the program’s goal of 30 business days.

-- All 6 immediate action observations were issued within the target timeframe of 10 business days.
-The average was 7 days.
+- FSAP issued 1 immediate action observation, also within the target timeframe of 10 business days.

 Visit the Publications page to view past reports.